Applications

 Under-bench lighting, step lights around the perimeter, recessed fixtures in overhead structures, and spike lights in adjacent garden beds all contribute to an ambient layer that makes the space feel inviting without being exposed.

 LUMINI's approach starts with: what will people be doing here?
 Dining needs slightly more light than lounging.
-A pool-adjacent zone needs to avoid glare on the water surface.

 Typical specification